Catador

 Competitive Research

-To better design and follow industry standard, I conducted research on potential competitors such as Cult of the Lamb and Vampire Survivors.
-I was able to analyze interactive and visual elements with the usage of colors and fonts for visual appeals and accessibility.
+To better design and follow industry standard, I researched on potential competitors such as Cult of the Lamb and Vampire Survivors, analyzing colors, fonts, and accessibility across interactive and visual elements.

 Selected state helps user focus on an item in complex interface